loganheffernan2/thesis-blank/blog/nida-abdullah.md

 **NA** Is it taught sequentially?

 **LH** It is.
-We used the Meggs textbook.
+We used the Meggs textbook. <span class="contentNote">(2)</span>

 **NA** The Meggs textbook is really problematic, too.
 It’s a very Western approach.
 I can’t believe you use the Meggs textbook, it’s known to be a problematic textbook.
-Have you seen the Johanna Drucker textbook?
-You could even have a more expansive history, but it pairs things by ways of making.
+Have you seen the Johanna Drucker textbook? <span class="contentNote">(3)</span> You could even have a more expansive history, but it pairs things by ways of making.
 There are also other approaches and attempts to look at history from a different perspective.
-Do you know Ramon Tejada and his decolonizing, decentralizing work?
-It’s open-source, everyone piling things together.
+Do you know Ramon Tejada and his decolonizing, decentralizing work? <span class="contentNote">(4)</span> It’s open-source, everyone piling things together.
 History is often by a certain person’s perspective.
 The problem with the Meggs textbook is it’s just, like, “Here are the popular designers.
 Here’s the stuff we already know.”
 Meggs leaves out so much stuff, it is, like, “Here’s the top five dudes, essentially.”
-You could also look into some articles—if you’re interested in the ethics of history—by Martha Scotford.
-She talks about how history, especially the Meggs textbook, is problematic.
+You could also look into some articles—if you’re interested in the ethics of history—by Martha Scotford. <span class="contentNote">(5)</span> She talks about how history, especially the Meggs textbook, is problematic.

 **LH** As a sophomore, that was my first interaction with the history of the field.
 It was really potent in the way it structures your understanding and centralizes certain practices while “othering” everything else.
 Because it’s so linear and so championing of Western traditions, you end up seeing everything as culminating in this current moment of Western colonial design rather than seeing these all as studies within themselves.
 We see everything leading to our current moment that’s extremely white and in service to capitalism, but everything else is taken on its own, it's taken as a step along the way.

-**NA** There’s this idea from the “Decolonizing Design'' group—this one guy writes about how even the idea of graphic design is a modern construct.
+**NA** There’s this idea from the “Decolonising Design'' <span class="contentNote">(6)</span> group—this one guy writes about how even the idea of graphic design is a modern construct.
 It’s like a modernist perspective because before modernity, design existed.
 We call everything “craft” that isn’t design in service to capitalism.
 Before that, it’s not “craft,” it was design.
 That’s something to think about, too.
 Why do we other everything else?
 Call it vernacular, call it craft.
 Why does everything that’s in our world, I guess, why do we qualify it as design?

 **LH** The extent to which we can remove ourselves from industry is really held and cemented by the notion that design, as we currently understand it, came about as a service to industry, as a tool for the commercialization of everything, as a road to globalization.
 That helps situate where we’re at and at least pulls the curtain back and lets us understand that we’re inextricable from this larger conversation.
 I think it also begins to set the grounds for people who work in other ways.
 Looking at graphic design as more than its formal output, but instead looking at moments where radicals used tools of communication to push a point, push an agenda, build a community.
 That’s a use of graphic design, but it doesn’t make it into the textbooks or the course conversation the same way that WPA posters might.